microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identityproviderbase-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and a JSON representation of a [socialIdentityProvider](../resources/socialidentityprovider.md) or a [builtinIdentityProvider](../resources/builtinidentityprovider.md) in the response body for a Microsoft Entra tenant.
+If successful, this method returns a `200 OK` response code and a JSON representation of a [socialIdentityProvider](../resources/socialidentityprovider.md), [oidcIdentityProvider](#oidcidentityprovider),  [appleManagedIdentityProvider](../resources/applemanagedidentityprovider.md) or a [builtinIdentityProvider](../resources/builtinidentityprovider.md) in the response body for a Microsoft Entra tenant.

-For an Azure AD B2C tenant, this method returns a `200 OK` response code and a JSON representation of a [socialIdentityProvider](../resources/socialidentityprovider.md), [openIdConnectIdentityProvider](../resources/openidconnectidentityprovider.md), or an [appleManagedIdentityProvider](../resources/applemanagedidentityprovider.md) object in the response body.
+For an Azure AD B2C tenant, this method returns a `200 OK` response code and a JSON representation of a [socialIdentityProvider](../resources/socialidentityprovider.md), [openIdConnectIdentityProvider](../resources/openidconnectidentityprovider.md), [appleManagedIdentityProvider](../resources/applemanagedidentityprovider.md), or a [builtinIdentityProvider](../resources/builtinidentityprovider.md) object in the response body.

 ## Examples